Health effects of alcohol: Long-term effects

 According to the World Health Organization's 2018 Global Status Report on Alcohol and Health, there are more than 3 million people who die from the harmful effects of alcohol each year, which amounts to more than 5% of the burden of disease worldwide.
 The US National Institutes of Health similarly estimates that 3.3 million deaths (5.9% of all deaths) were believed to be due to alcohol each year.

+As per WHO June 2024 report on Alcohol, around 2.6 million deaths were caused by alcohol consumption in 2019 worldwide.

-Guidelines in the US and the UK advise that if people choose to drink, they should drink moderately.
+Guidelines in the US and the UK advise that if people choose to drink, they should drink modestly.

 Even light and moderate alcohol consumption increases a person's cancer risk, especially the risk of developing squamous cell carcinoma of the esophagus, cancers of the mouth and tongue, liver cancer, and breast cancer.
+Using alcohol, especially together with tobacco, is a major risk factor for head and neck cancer.
+72% of head and neck cancer cases are caused by using both alcohol and tobacco.
+This rises to 89% when looking specifically at laryngeal cancer.

 A systematic analysis of data from the Global Burden of Disease Study, which was an observational study, found that long-term consumption of any amount of alcohol is associated with an increased risk of death in all people, and that even moderate consumption appears to be risky.
 Similar to prior analyses, it found an apparent benefit for older women in reducing the risks of death from ischemic heart disease and from diabetes mellitus, but unlike prior studies it found those risks cancelled by an apparent increased risk of death from breast cancer and other causes.
 A 2016 systematic review and meta-analysis found that moderate ethanol consumption brought no mortality benefit compared with lifetime abstention from ethanol consumption.
 Risk is greater in younger people due to heavy episodic drinking which may result in violence or accidents.

 Long-term heavy use of alcohol damages nearly every organ and system in the body.
 Risks include alcohol use disorder, malnutrition, chronic pancreatitis, alcoholic liver disease (e.g., permanent liver scarring) and several types of cancer.
 In addition, damage to the central nervous system and peripheral nervous system (e.g., painful peripheral neuropathy) can occur from chronic alcohol misuse.

 The developing adolescent brain is particularly vulnerable to the toxic effects of alcohol.

-A systematic analysis found, that the level of alcohol consumption recommended by many existing guidelines is too high in particular for young people in all regions.
+A systematic analysis found in 2022 that the level of alcohol consumption recommended by many existing guidelines is too high in particular for young people in all regions.